Hamzic12/Unity-FPS/README.md

 ## Features

 - Basic movement
-- shooting
+- Shooting
-    - impact and muzzle flash
+    - Pistol with impact, impact animation and muzzle flash
 - To spawn an enemy press:
     - "L" to spawn large slower enemies
     - "M" to spawn medium faster enemies